 Lijiang Attractions and Things to do in Lijiang, Yunnan, China

 If you’re traveling around Yunnan, there’s little doubt that you’ll be stopping by Lijiang at some point on your travels.
-The city is relatively large, enclosing a charming, cobbled ancient town, and, with so many Lijiang attractions and things to do in the town and the areas surrounding it, you will probably find it difficult to leave!
+The city is relatively large, enclosing a charming, cobbled ancient town, and, with so many Lijiang attractions and things to do in Lijiang and the areas surrounding it, you will probably find it difficult to leave!

-Our original China plan included a few days in Shangri-La, but by mid-December, the temperatures in this high-altitude region had plummeted to below 0°C, a condition we were absolutely not well-equipped to deal with.
+Our original China plan included a few days in Shangri-La, after our travels to the Yuanyang Rice Terraces, Dali and Lijiang but by mid-December, the temperatures in this high-altitude region had plummeted to below 0°C, a condition we were absolutely not well-equipped to deal with.
 Considering that Lijiang attractions are plentiful, we decided to head back to a slightly warmer climate after completing the Tiger Leaping Gorge Hike.

 Here’s a list of 10 Lijiang attractions and things to do in Lijiang, China!

 Having trouble booking internal flights in China?
 Choose Kiwi!